2ndSightLab/ai-tracker/README.md

 ### AWS CLI Auth ###

 Separate reusable project that handles configuring role profiles and role assumption <span style="color:red">with MFA</span>.

-The policies also contain IPAddress conditions.
+Note that the role trust policies contain MFA and IPAddress conditions to assume the role and the user associated with the keys cannot do anything except asusme a role with MFA.

 | Feature | Tested | Code Review | Security Review |
 | :--- | :---: | :---: | :---: |